 The Birthday Party were a true tour de force, featuring the sleazy bass playing of Tracy Pew, the incisive guitar work of Rowland S. Howard, and Mick Harvey’s cacophonous Farfisa organ.
 These three singular musicians were held together, just barely, by Nick Cave’s madcap barks, croons, and yelps.
 While Cave (and many of these same musicians), would continue to explore the darkness of the human psyche over a string of records as The Bad Seeds, the story takes root here.

-Further Listening: Nick Cave & the Badseeds- The Good Son
+Further Listening: Nick Cave & the Badseeds- From Her to Eternity

 6. Virgin Prunes- …If I Die, I Die (Rough Trade, 1982)